Squirol/Brutalism/README.md

 A Trackmania Item Pack

-Item Files will be dropped here as project progresses.\
+Item Files will be dropped here as the project progresses.\
 Progress can be seen [here](https://docs.google.com/spreadsheets/d/1f_FYy_-5-FEG5bD52au5FAlpT265xHoOyOjbfbMM--0/edit?usp=sharing)